gu-fan/riv.vim/README.rst

           See http://docutils.sourceforge.net/sandbox/code-block-directive/tools/pygments-enhanced-front-ends/

-*  The local files are highlighted by ``rstFileLink``, you can change the color if needed.
+*  The local files are highlighted by highlight group ``rstFileLink``,
 *  _`Cursor Highlighting`

+   Some item that could interactive with cursor are highlighted when cursor is on.

-   The links under cursor are highlighted by ``hl-DiffText``
+   + Links are highlighted by ``hl-DiffText``

-   For local file links , if the target is invalid , it will be highlighted by ``hl-DiffChange``
+     - For local file links , if the target is invalid , it will be highlighted by ``hl-DiffChange``
+   + For Todo items, it is highlighted by ``hl-DiffAdd``

    Disable it by set ``g:riv_hover_link_hl`` to 0
 *  Todo Item are highlighted only in vim, not in converted files.